rewgs/open-stage-control-ts/resources/docs/docs/getting-started/server-configuration.md

     ===  "load"

-        Path to a session file.
+        Path to a session file (.json).
 All clients connecting the server will load it.

     ===  "state"

-        Path to a state file.
+        Path to a state file (.state).
 All clients connecting the server will load it.

     ===  "custom-module"

-        Path to a custom module file.
-Additional options can be passed after the path, they'll be accessible in the custom module's context.
+        Path to a custom module file (.js).

     ===  "port"